 In this interview, Chris Verene discusses taking your time, recognizing your strengths, and realizing what matters as an artist.

-What I did in '96 & '97 was to fly to NYC on a credit card [and] stayed with friends.
-I was to take boxes of my art around to galleries and curators — showing it to anyone who was willing to look.
+What I did in '96 and ‘97 was to fly to NYC on a credit card [and] stay with friends.
+I [took] boxes of my art around to galleries and curators, showing it to anyone who was willing to look.
 This is how I got my first show.
 Then, two years went by before I considered moving to the city.
-I also went to the Maine Photographic Workshops which helped me figure out what I wanted to do about grad school.
+I also went to the Maine Photographic Workshops, which helped me figure out what I wanted to do about grad school.

-Your website states that you waited years before showing your working to members outside of your family and friend circles.
+Your website states that you waited years before showing your work to members outside of your family and friend circles.
 Why did you choose to not push the work sooner?

 I just didn't think it was necessary.
 I didn't think the work was ready—it takes me a long time to develop new work—and there are only 2-3 new pictures per year.
 I always like to wait and not push my work until it seems to be more than ready.
 People don't have time for half-baked work straight out of art school.
 They want to see something mature, for the most part.
-There are exceptions to this but I like for the first time I put work out there for it to already feel mature to me.
+There are exceptions to this, but the first time I put work out there, [I like] for it to already feel mature to me.

 What stage in your career would you consider yourself right now?

-I think for an emerging artist, they should try to get people to come visit their house or art studio to see their work in person.
+I think an emerging artist should try to get people to come visit their house or art studio to see their work in person.
 After that point, they should try to be included in group exhibitions.
-Look for exhibitions that have work similar to your own — try to find and contact the people who sponsored the show.
+Look for exhibitions that have work similar to your own.
+Try to find and contact the people who sponsored the show.

 Don’t concentrate on an elaborate website or maybe don’t put up a website that focuses on your art if you are a new artist.
-Think of the work as it could be best understood — which is usually not online—not that some art really is great online, so that’s another category.
+Think of the work as it could be best understood, which is usually not online—not that some art really [isn’t] great online, so that’s another category.

 At this point in your career are you able to fully support yourself as an artist?

-Most adjuncts are way underpaid for the work they do and they don't get paid to have office hours or participate in any way with students outside of class—sometimes that's the most important part of college.
+Most adjuncts are way underpaid for the work they do, and they don't get paid to have office hours or participate in any way with students outside of class—sometimes that's the most important part of college.
 I love to teach and a gig like CUNY demands that you exhibit your work and be recognized in your field.
-Full-time profs work hard but they live on an academic calendar, so there [are] lots of breaks.
-Kind of like how college students balance time in school vs. time on their own.
+Full-time profs work hard, but they live on an academic calendar, so there [are] lots of breaks.
+Kind of like how college students balance time in school versus time on their own.

 I don’t have any special secrets about how to push the work.
-In the 90s I walked into galleries in NYC with pages of slides and portfolio cases on a roller cart.
-I was refused [at] almost every occasion.
-I was nominated for the Pollock Krasner in 2002, as they were in a phase where it was by nomination only.
+In the ‘90’s I walked into galleries in NYC with pages of slides and portfolio cases on a roller cart.
+I was refused [on] almost every occasion.
+I was nominated for the Pollock-Krasner in 2002, as they were in a phase where it was by nomination only.
 As of today, in many categories, that [grant] is open to all people; no nomination required.

 Generally, I love art books.
-That's how I can collect art, is to get the book.
-I recently donated most of my books to The College of Staten Island's photo program.
+That's how I can collect art.
+I recently donated most of my books to The College of Staten Island photo program.
 The book form is what I love for my own work because most anyone can see a book, but lots of people miss museum and gallery shows.

 I wish I knew then that feeling grateful for what I have in life is very important.
-I wish I knew then that some of my art dealers would die (Pat Hearn; Daniel Reich; Colin DeLand; and Byron Cohen) and I would wish I had appreciated them more while they were alive.
+I wish I knew then that some of my art dealers would die (Pat Hearn, Daniel Reich, Colin DeLand, and Byron Cohen), and I wish I had appreciated them more while they were alive.